Is Video Therapy Really Effective?

 Various benefits are associated with virtual therapy

-Efficacy of online therapy services
+Efficacy of online and video therapy services

 In face-to-face talk therapy, clients and licensed therapists, clinical social workers, family therapists, or other licensed mental health professionals will engage in a conversation that aims to address the individual’s needs.
 Depending on the particular therapy modality being practiced, the client will usually be invited to discuss their thoughts and feelings and will then be guided toward a deeper understanding of their challenges and improved thinking patterns over time by the therapist.
 During each counseling session, the client may receive mental health support regarding any challenges they’re experiencing.